mrTimofey/laravel-admin-api/README.md

 			        'title' => 'Attach tags',
 			        // 'type' => 'relation', // not necessary if field name is same as a relation method
 			        // 'entity' => 'tags', // tags should be added to api_admin.models config
-			        'display' => '{{ name }}',
+			        // placeholders can be used, see more: https://mr-timofey.gitbooks.io/vue-admin/placeholders.html 'display' => '{{ name }}',
 			        'allowCreate' => true,
 			        'createField' => 'name',